dpaukov/combinatoricslib3/README.md

        .forEach(System.out::println);
 ```

-The result of all possible permutations (with duplicates)
+The result does not have duplicates.
+All permutations are distinct by default.
 ```
    [1, 1, 2, 2]
    [1, 2, 1, 2]